Suly-Khan/NHS-serviceManual-flow-diagram-kit-MURAL/README.md

 ## Before you start

-**You need to have an nhs.net or hscic.gov.uk email and be a workspace membeer of NHS England Mural to gain access to this kit**
+**You need to have an nhs.net or hscic.gov.uk email and be a workspace member of NHS England Mural to gain access to this kit**

 ## Instructions